Plugins

 .spec.clusterName is the name of the Cluster resource where the Helm chart associated with the PluginDefinition will be deployed.

-.spec.pluginDefinitionRef is the required and immutable reference to a PluginDefinition resource that defines the Helm chart and UI application associated with this Plugin.
+.spec.pluginDefinitionRef is the required reference to a PluginDefinition resource that defines the Helm chart and UI application associated with this Plugin.

 spec: